 Another reason there can be unemployment even if employment equals its natural level stems from potential mismatches between the skills employers seek and the skills potential workers offer.
 Every worker is different; every job has its special characteristics and requirements.
 The qualifications of job seekers may not match those that firms require.
 Even if the number of employees firms demand equals the number of workers available, people whose qualifications do not satisfy what firms are seeking will find themselves without work.
-Unemployment that results from a mismatch between worker qualifications and the characteristics employers require is called structural unemployment.
+Unemployment that results from a mismatch between worker qualifications and the characteristics employers require is called structural unemployment23.

-Structural unemployment emerges for several reasons.
+- 22. Unemployment that occurs because it takes time for employers and workers to find each other. - 23.
+Unemployment that results from a mismatch between worker qualifications and the characteristics employers require. - Structural unemployment emerges for several reasons.
 Technological change may make some skills obsolete or require new ones.
 The widespread introduction of personal computers since the 1980s, for example, has lowered demand for typists who lacked computer skills.